 New research confirms many people are experiencing the growing gap between what the State pension provides and a comfortable retirement.

-In April 2022, all state pensions will increase by 3.1% while the National Living Wage – another government-set base income level – will grow by 6.6%.
-The manifesto-breaking one-year suspension of the triple lock means that the new state pension will reach about £185 a week, approximately 5% less than would otherwise have been the case.
+In April 2022, all state pensions increased by 3.1% while the National Living Wage – another government-set base income level – grew by 6.6%.
+The manifesto-breaking one-year suspension of the ‘triple lock’ means that the new state pension has reached £185.15 a week, approximately 5% less than would otherwise have been the case.

 The announcement of the new state pension rates came in the same month that an updated report was published that looked at retirement living standards in 2021.
 The report calculated the cost of three different baskets of goods and services that equated to three retirement living standards:

 For example, at the minimum level, a couple would have no car, while at the comfortable end of the spectrum each would have their own car, replaced every five years.
 In between, the couple with moderate retirement living standards would replace a three-year old car every ten years.
 There was less difference in food and drink budgets, which ranged from £67 a week to £94 a week.

 The research put annual costs to each living standard for couples and singles, with an adjustment of up to £5,600 for the additional expense of living in London: